KarsonNgai/self_learn_code-JAVA-SQL-/README.md

 this would include some codes that I learn

 ##### Folder:
->mySQL: practice about MySQL
+> - mySQL: practice about MySQL
->selfcodePractice: practice about JAVA
+> - selfcodePractice: practice about JAVA
 >springboot: practice and mini-project with SpringBoot
 >usefulCode: useful tool